 Over the past few weeks on Twitter, we have heard some very interesting suggestions for Royal Baby names, and seeing as we are positive the name will be traditional, here are a few suggestions and what we think of them, from a royal perspective!

-James - A highly tradtional name, there have been two King Jameses of England and multiple Princes called James in history, also Prince Edward, Earl Of Wessex’s son is called James.
+George - A highly tradtional name, there have been six King Georges of England and multiple Princes called George in history.

 Philip - If it’s a boy, we strongly think Philip will be in the name somewhere, even if it’s not the primary name.